RAGE-toolkit/Artic-nf/README.md

 ## Installation (Apple Silicon M1, M2, M3)

 ### Docker setup
-Docker is a recommened option for running the workflow.
+Docker is a recommened option for running the workflow for Apple Silicon (tested on M3 chips).
 The conda sometime failes to get all the dependencies installed.

 #### Setup for Docker
 Download Docker Desktop from https://www.docker.com/products/docker-desktop/, then install and launch the application.